CivicActions/accessibility/_playbook/automated-testing.md

 ---

+## Overview

-Automated testing can occur at different layers of the process of creating digital content.
+Automated testing can occur at different layers of the process of creating digital content:
-- Developers can run automated checks as part of their continuous integration (CI) process
+* Developers can run automated checks as part of their continuous integration (CI) process
-- Everyone can look at the accessibility of a single page
+* Everyone can look at the accessibility of a single page
-- Editors can be given accessibility issues within a WYSIWYG editor
+* Editors can be given accessibility issues within a WYSIWYG editor
-- Whole websites can now be easily crawled for bugs
+* Whole websites can now be regularly crawled for bugs
-- Designers can evaluate problems with contrast issues in their designs
+* Designers can evaluate problems with contrast issues in their designs

 All of this is now possible with a range of proprietary and open source tools.
 With the rapid development of automated testing, there are now multiple options to gather information on a single website—or an entire government.

+## A guide to automated testing

+### Checklist

+* Continuous Integration tests incorporate accessibility tools like axe and errors block commits.
+* Patterns and pages are regularly reviewed to see that they test patterns available to authors.
+* Site-wide scans are used to track errors over time and catch both common and weird issues.
+* Creators of digital content all have some browser extension to quickly evaluate page-level accessibility.

+### Key questions

+* Are you using a variety of automated testing tools to help identify potential problems?
+* How are you ensuring that you aren't relying too heavily on automated tests?
+* Have automated processes been set up to optimize use of developer time?

+### Use Deque's aXe tool

 Deque's [aXe](https://www.deque.com/axe/) has changed the playing field for site reviews.
 Because of its flexible design, it can be executed from the command line, from within the browser, or even from a WYSIWYG editor.
 Being executed from the command line means that it is much easier to simply add accessibility checking to any scripts that are being run.
 It can be appended to a script crawling to ensure security best practices are maintained, or simply added to a continuous integration script.